mperignon/2016-02-04-Flagstaff/lessons/python/index.md

 so that you can share your work with them easily, and to use that language *well*.

-We are using USGS streamgage data to monitor flooding at multiple sites across the US.
-The data sets are stored in [comma-separated values](reference.html#comma-separated-values) (CSV) format: each row holds information for a given time period, and the columns represent different measurements.
+We are using NCDC climate records and USGS streamgage data as examples in this set of lessons.
+Some of these data sets are stored in [comma-separated values](reference.html#comma-separated-values) (CSV) format: each row holds information for a given time period, and the columns represent different measurements.
 These files are messy - they have headers and time formats that we have to deal before using the data.

-Our tasks are:

-*   read the files and clean up the headers,
-*   load the data into memory,
-*   identify the flood stage,
-*   plot the gage records.

-To do all that, we'll have to learn a little bit about programming.
+In later lessons, we will also write scripts that directly request data files from the USGS web services to further automate our workflow.

 > ## Prerequisites {.prereq}
 >